 Using substandard media will reduce the cost of the IVF cycle drastically, but will give very bad results.

 Embryos are usually frozen once they reach a particular stage of development.
-Many centers now follow the freeze-all policy and so will only do frozen embryo transfer.
+Many centres now follow the freeze-all policy and so will only do the frozen embryo transfer.

 This involves a certain additional cost, as the embryos have to be frozen to -190 deg Celsius, without harming the embryo.
 The media required to do this is expensive and the skills are of the highest order.
 Thawing these frozen embryos requires specialized thawing media and techniques and bringing them back to ‘life’ requires special culture media.
 This ensures that they start growing again with required monitoring and then preparing them for the embryo transfer requires excellent skills.